-Practice Staff appraisal is now common place in GP Surgeries mainly as a result of the requirements of the Quality Outcomes Framework and now the regime of CQC Inspection.
-I have never liked appraisals as a result of bad experiences of annual appraisals when working in a Family Health Services Authority when appraisals were linked to performance related pay and often shared objectives were allocated to two or more staff and as you can imagine the results were inconsistent.
-The funding for Performance Pay ran out, as did the willingness to take part in Appraisals.
+Practice Staff appraisal is now part and parcel of the annual cycle in GP Surgeries mainly as a result of the requirements of the Quality Outcomes Framework and now the required as a result of CQC Inspection.
+Personally, I have never liked appraisals as a result of bad experiences of annual appraisals when working in a Family Health Services Authority when appraisals were linked to performance related pay and often shared objectives were allocated to two or more staff and as you can imagine the results were inconsistent.
+The funding for Performance Pay ran out and was not paid, as did the willingness to take part in Appraisals.

-In a GP Surgery I found it difficult to carry out effective appraisals on reception and secretarial staff who basically were not interested in an appraisal as such by just wanted to make a point about someone else when the appraisal was about them.
+In a GP Surgery I found it difficult to carry out effective appraisals on reception and secretarial staff who basically were not interested in an appraisal as such and tended to just wanted to make a point about someone else when the appraisal was about them.

 I recorded the appraisal meticulously and gave a copy to the employee.
 I have to say that I was not good at following up objectives during the year.
 The tick box nature of appraisal I found a discouragement.